apache/pekko/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

   causing more confusion than adding value.
 Construction of `PersistentId` for the `EventSourcedBehavior` is facilitated by factory methods in `PersistenceId`.
 * `PersistenceId.apply(String)` renamed to `PersistenceId.ofUniqueId(String)`
-* `akka.cluster.sharding.typed.scaladsl.Entity.apply` changed to use two parameter lists because the new `EntityContext.entityTypeKey` required additional type parameter that is inferred better with a secondary parameter list.
+* `org.apache.pekko.cluster.sharding.typed.scaladsl.Entity.apply` changed to use two parameter lists because the new `EntityContext.entityTypeKey` required additional type parameter that is inferred better with a secondary parameter list.
 * `EventSourcedBehavior.withEnforcedReplies` signature changed.
 Command is not required to extend `ExpectingReply`